darcy-vitacca/aws-gdrop/README.md

 # aws-gdrop
 G’Drop is a way to revolutionize marketplace buying and selling across all platforms.
 It allows user to easily communicate and book times to pickup, see or have delivered goods.
 It will help gain a lot of time wasted from buying and reselling things, and cut out the standard questions you receive like "Is this available?" and "Where and when can I pick it up?"

+Created a backend with NodeJs, GraphQL,  Apollo, with Sequelize as the ORM and MySQL as the database.
+On the frontend it’s a React App styled with CSS managed using React context, React hooks.
+It’s hosted on AWS using an EC2 instance and RDS DB

 #### Link to seller profile:
 https://app.gdrop.co/calendar/QrP0FpAYHcfYJk06fZkaq8Xy7yz1